isaac-parada/isaac-parada/README.md

 - 👋 Hi, I’m @isaac-parada
-- 👀 I’m interested in data science and machine learning
+- 👀 I’m interested machine learning
-- 🌱 I’m currently learning how to build and deploy ml solutions
+- 🌱 I’m currently learning how to tune and deploy ML models

 - 📫 How to reach me: is.parada@outlook.com